Search

 Kaitlyn McInnis

 Flying into Cusco for the first time was one of the most exciting trips of my adult life.
-It was my first time in Peru and I was on my way to see Machu Picchu, which had been on my bucket list for years.
+It was my first time in Peru, and I was on my way to see Machu Picchu, a place I’d had on my bucket list for years.
 Let’s just say the magic of the Sacred Valley got to me and I plan to go back every chance I get.

-If you do the same, the Alejandro Velasco Astete Cusco International Airport (CUZ) will likely be your jumping-off point before getting to Machu Picchu.
-While it’s the second-busiest airport in Peru, it’s relatively easy to navigate as long as you have patience and take your time.
+If you do the same, the Alejandro Velasco Astete Cusco International Airport (CUZ) will be your jumping-off point before getting to Machu Picchu.
+It’s the second-busiest airport in Peru but relatively easy to navigate as long as you have patience and take your time.

 Next time you’re heading to Cusco, the following tips and tricks will help ensure your trip goes off without a hitch.